jrhawley/recipes/book/_recipes/garlic-pepper-pasta.md

 ## References & Notes

-1. Originally from Giacomo Grillo.
+[^1]: Original recipe: Giacomo Grillo
 > This recipe is the favorite of my dad.
 > After a long and hard day at work, this pasta dish is all he needs to be in peace and happy.
 > It is super-easy and straightforward but incredibly delicious.

-2. The sauce takes minutes to prepare so bring the water to the boil.
+[^2]: The sauce takes minutes to prepare so bring the water to the boil.
 Do not add a lot of salt to the water since the sauce is a little strong on seasoning.

-3. **The reaction after adding the anchovies is pretty violent, so add them and with a wooden spoon and melt them with the heat off**
+[^3]: **The reaction after adding the anchovies is pretty violent, so add them and with a wooden spoon and melt them with the heat off**

-4. You can prepare a little fancy garnish by toasting some breadcrumbs and fresh parsley in a non-stick pan until breadcrumbs are golden brown.
+[^4]: You can prepare a little fancy garnish by toasting some breadcrumbs and fresh parsley in a non-stick pan until breadcrumbs are golden brown.
 Once you serve the pasta sprinkle some breadcrumbs on the pasta.